cloudfoundry/cf-deployment-concourse-tasks/README.md

 changes to variable generation, but is only expected to work with fresh deployments.
+This also automatically uploads the stemcells present in deployment.
+If you're deploying to bosh-lite environment you need to set the `BOSH_LITE` flag to `true`.

 ### [bosh-deploy-with-created-release][bosh-deploy-with-created-release-task-yaml]
 This creates and applies an